robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 1. Our Kafka cluster contains two topics, and therefore we need to learn how to add source processors using the Processor API.
 Here is a description of these topics:
   * Each wind turbine (edge node) is outfitted with a set of environmental sensors, and this data (e.g., wind speed), along with some metadata about the turbine itself (e.g., power state), is sent to the ``reported-state-events`` topic periodically.
   * The ``desired-state-events`` topic is written to whenever a user or process wants to change the power state of a turbine (i.e., turn it off or on).
-2. Since the environmental sensor data is reported in the reported-state-events topic, we will add a stream processor that determines whether or not the reported wind speed for a given turbine exceeds safe operating levels,[^6] and if it does, we will automatically generate a shutdown signal.
+2. Since the environmental sensor data is reported in the ``reported-state-events`` topic, we will add a stream processor that determines whether or not the reported wind speed for a given turbine exceeds safe operating levels,[^6] and if it does, we will automatically generate a shutdown signal.
 This will teach you how to add a stateless stream processor using the Processor API.
 3. The third step is broken into two parts:
-  * First, both types of events (reported and desired) will be combined into a so-called digital twin record.
-These records will be processed and then written to a persistent key-value store called digital-twin-store.
-In this step, you will learn how to connect to and interact with state stores using the Processor API, and also how to access certain record metadata that isn’t accessible via the DSL.
+  * First, both types of events (reported and desired) will be combined into a so-called **digital twin record**.
+These records will be processed and then written to a persistent key-value store called **digital-twin-store**.
+In this step, you will learn how to connect to and interact with state stores using the Processor API, and also how to access certain record metadata that isn’t accessible via the **DSL**.
   * The second part of this step involves scheduling a periodic function, called a ``punctuator``, to clean out old digital twin records that haven’t seen an update in more than seven days.
-This will introduce you to the Processor API’s punctuation interface, and also demonstrate an alternative method for removing keys from state stores.7
+This will introduce you to the Processor API’s punctuation interface, and also demonstrate an alternative method for removing keys from state stores.[^7]
-4. Each digital twin record will be written to an output topic called digital-twins for analytical purposes.
+4. Each digital twin record will be written to an output topic called **digital-twins** for analytical purposes.
 In this step, you will learn how to add sink processors using the Processor API.
 5. We will expose the digital twin records via Kafka Streams’ interactive queries feature.
 Every few seconds, the microcontroller on the wind turbine will attempt to synchronize its own state with the desired state exposed by Kafka Streams.
-For example, if we generate a shutdown signal in step 2 (which would set the desired power state to OFF), then the turbine would see this desired state when it queries our Kafka Streams app, and kill power to the blades.
+For example, if we generate a shutdown signal in step 2 (which would set the desired power state to **OFF**), then the turbine would see this desired state when it queries our Kafka Streams app, and kill power to the blades.

 Now that we understand what we’ll be building (and what we’ll learn at each step), let’s set up our project.